winstonchan1999/question_rater/README.md

 - `QA_dict`: a dictionary containing three keys - 'company', 'questions', and 'passage'
 - `criteria`: the string of the criterion to evaluate the questions on

-For each call to this method, it returns a single digit of the rating in the form of a string.
+For each call to this method, it returns a single digit integer of the rating.

 ### Method `get_rating_with_custom_prompt()`